MagdalenaMW/MySQL_Project-Restaurant_Orders/README.md

 This repository includes files with plain SQL that can be used to recreate a database:

-- Use [schema.sql](./schema.sql) to create all tables.
+- Use [db.sql](https://github.com/MagdalenaMW/MySQL-Project_Restaurant-Orders-/blob/main/create_restaurant_db.sql) to create all tables,
+- Use [data.sql](https://github.com/MagdalenaMW/MySQL-Project_Restaurant-Orders-/blob/main/Explore%20the%20orders%20table.sql) to explore the orders,
+- Use [data.sql](https://github.com/MagdalenaMW/MySQL-Project_Restaurant-Orders-/blob/main/Explore%20the%20items%20table.sql) to explore the items,
-- Use [data.sql](./data.sql) to populate tables with sample data.
+- Use [data.sql](https://github.com/MagdalenaMW/MySQL-Project_Restaurant-Orders-/blob/main/Analyze%20customer%20behavior.sql) to analyze customer behavior.
-- Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
-Use them responsibly!**

 ## Author